Paris – The 10 Best Art Museums

 The Marmottan Museum is the only medium-sized venue for art to make it into our picks for the Top 5 museums in Paris due to the strength and depth of its permanent collection, plus its ability to mount one refreshing temporary show after another.

-For more detailed information on the history of the Marmottan Museum, additional paintings by Claude Monet, and the Marmottan’s previous temporary exhibition entitled “Facing the Sun — The Sun in Art” please read our article entitled “A Unique & Fabulous Pilgrimage to the Marmottan in Paris.”
+For more detailed information on the history of the Marmottan Museum, additional paintings by Claude Monet, and a look at the Marmottan’s previous temporary exhibitions including “Facing the Sun — The Sun in Art” please read our article entitled “A Unique & Fabulous Pilgrimage to the Marmottan in Paris.”

 Please go see the special exhibition and permanent collection, and let us know your opinion.